ruuda/blog/posts/ai-paranoia.md

-and near the end I notice a pattern that I often see in LLM-generated code: a comment that announces what the next few lines do, even though that’s already very clear from the code.
+and near the end I notice a pattern that I often see in LLM-generated code: a comment that announces what the next few lines do, even though that’s already very clear from the code itself.
 I start to doubt.
 Was this code written by a human or an LLM?
 Upon closer inspection,